Click here to book your visit with Dr Andreadis

 A holistic approach

-At our clinic, we embrace a holistic approach to enhance natural fertility and optimise women’s health.
+At our clinic, we embrace a holistic approach to enhance natural fertility and optimise gynaecological and reproductive health.

 I am passionate in my belief that diet, exercise and environment contribute to fertility and general health.
 I also believe that natural fertility can complement more traditional medical infertility treatments such as IVF.